Limitation is a Myth: A Journey to Achieve the Dream as a Back-End Engineer

 "Why should I?" is a question Teddy often asks himself about the condition he has experienced since childhood, moreover, when he started using a wheelchair to support daily mobility in middle school.

-"How nice my friends are able to move freely," he thought.
+"How nice my friends can move freely," he thought.

-However, the chronic self-esteem doesn't linger in him for long since he realizes there may be people out there who are not so lucky to have a supportive family.
+However, the chronic self-esteem doesn't linger in him for long since he realizes there may be people who are not so lucky to have a supportive family.

 "To maintain my spirits, I watched sports matches and stand-up comedy," Teddy explained firmly.

 Teddy proved his seriousness in the technology sector by undergoing lectures wholeheartedly.
 No wonder he gained satisfactory grades.
-Anyhow, he extended his learning hours by attending training and reading related references.
-In the sixth semester, when the college suggested him to join Bangkit, he found a new learning model that was similarly fun.
+He extended his learning hours by attending training and reading related references.
+In the sixth semester, when the college suggested he join Bangkit, he found a new learning model that was similarly fun.

 “Mentors and fellows at Bangkit opened my perspective that there is so much to learn when we have an interest.
 When I managed to understand the material, there was a certain satisfaction that indicated I could go little by little to realize my dream of becoming a Back-End Engineer,” Teddy said brightly.